-Soweto is another place rich with the history of South Africa’s struggle towards democracy.
+Soweto is another place rich with the history of South Africa’s struggle toward democracy.
 While Soweto's attractions such as the Mandela House Museum or the Hector Pieterson Memorial can be visited alone, an official half-day or full-day Soweto tour will give expats an even fuller picture of Soweto’s past and present.